 Our commitment to Close the Gap continues Fred’s work and the legacy he left us as The Fred Hollows Foundation.

-5 things we can ALL do to help Close the Gap
+5 things we can all do to help close the gap

 In 2017, 150,000 Australians participated in 1,596 Close the Gap events across the country.
+If you can't attend an event, there's still plenty you can do:

 Read how to build respect and relationships via the Share Our Pride website.